ministryofjustice/opg-refunds/README.md

 ## GOV.UK Assets

-Dependencies: Yarn or NPM
+Dependencies: Yarn

 `yarn` to install dependencies

+The project uses the following npm packages to generate the styles and necessary JavaScript.

-### govuk_template
+- govuk_template
-Version: 0.22.0

-The project's default template is based on the `govuk_template` HTML.
-The `govuk_template`'s assets have been manually copied into `public/assets/govuk_elements` for project expediency.

-### govuk_elements
+- govuk_elements
-Version: 3.0.2
+- govuk_frontend_toolkit

+`yarn run build` will:

+- concatenate and compress the JavaScript into:
+  - main.js (all thirdparty scripts)
+  - application.js
+- generate the CSS files
+- copy the assets from govuk_template to the public folder

-`build:css:govuk_elements` will build the govuk_elements SASS and store the generated stylesheets in public/.
-Until there is a CI, the generated CSS will be checked in.
+Until there is a CI, the built files will be checked in.

-To use a different version of `govuk_elements`, edit the tag number in dependencies section of `package.json` accordingly, re-run `yarn` followed by `build:css:govuk_elements`.

 License
 -------